Sjenn257/supervised-learning-challenge/README.md

 I first created the models and fit the data without scaling the data so that I can compare and learn the importance of scaling.
 I anticipated that not scaling would impact the results for both models because the range of continuous data columns in the dataset were widely different.

 Without scaling, there was a soft error with the Logistic Regression asking for more iterations or to scale the data.
 However, it still provided a training and testing score of .654 and .510.
-The Random Forest Classifier provided a training and testing score of 1.0 and .64.
+The Random Forest Classifier provided a training and testing score of 1.00 and .650.

 Next, I scaled the data using Standard Scaler.
-The Logistic Regression model provided training and testing score of .712 and .760, while the Random Forecast Classifier provided a training and testing score of 1.0 and .650 - not very different from unscaled.
+The Logistic Regression model provided training and testing score of .712 and .760, while the Random Forecast Classifier provided a training and testing score of 1.00 and .650 - same as unscaled.

 ## Conclusion